 Creating a staging server on Amazon’s AWS (other UNIX like hosting platforms should work similarly…in concept) using VIP Quickstart is fast and easy, assuming you have have some basic familiarity with Linux/CLI and DNS.
-Note, we’re also working to create an official AWS Marketplace AMI that will automate steps 3-7.

 2. ssh into your new EC2 instance using the keypair you setup in step 1 – tip: your ssh command will probably look something like: